The Summer Scorch

 This method will require higher investments to set up pipelines to flow the water from the terrace to the nearest water body.

 Collect Rain Water in buckets or small tanks

 If none of the above methods are possible, at least try placing buckets or small tanks in the open area when the rain falls and use the collected for household activities like –

 - Floor Swiping

 - Car Washing

-While most of the to-dos mentioned above are applicable to households, a few methods could also be applied for communities which would require integrated efforts from everyone.
-It is time that we take the matter in our control and contribute in the best possible way for a better summer next year.
+Isn’t it curious how a place that faces extreme floods also faces water drought?
+It is time that we take the matter into our control and contribute.
+Let us save water in the monsoon in the best possible way for a better summer next year.